lhq5520/Mountify-Commerce/README.md

 ✅ Functional for testing and learning
 ⚠️ Not production-ready - requires database price validation and webhook integration

-# Step 3A: Stripe Checkout with Webhook Integration
+# Version 2E: Stripe Checkout with Webhook Integration

 ## Overview